Johnny Friedlaender: International recognition

 Friedlaender accepted an international art award in 1957, becoming the recipient of the Biennial Kakamura Prize in Tokyo.
 In 1959 he received a teaching post awarded by UNESCO at the Museum of Modern Art in Rio de Janeiro.
 By 1968 Friedlaender was travelling to Puerto Rico, New York City and Washington, D.C. to hold exhibitions.
 That year he also purchased a home in the Burgundy region of France.
 1971 was another year of diverse international travel including shows in Bern, Milan, Paris, Krefeld and again New York.
 In the latter city he exhibited paintings at the Far Gallery, a venue becoming well known for its patronage of important twentieth-century artists.

 From his atelier in Paris Friedlaender instructed younger artists who themselves went on to become noteworthy, among them Arthur Luiz Piza, Brigitte Coudrain, Rene Carcan, Andreas Nottebohm, and Graciela Rodo Boulanger.
 Like Friedlaender, these students were expert in the lithographic and etching arts.
 He also taught printmaker Martha Zelt.

 1978 brought a retrospective of Friedlaender's works at the Musee d’Art Moderne de la Ville de Paris.
 He was awarded the Lovis Corinth Prize in Regensburg three years later.
 On his 75th birthday, Friedlaender was given a retrospective in the Bremen Art Museum.
 On his 80th birthday a retrospective exhibition was held in Bonn, Germany at the municipal council offices.
 Friedlaender died in Paris at the age of 80.

+Art Value

+Since 2000 the record price for works by Johnny Friedlaender at auction is US$8,828 for an oil painting titled PAYSAGE VII, VII 1979 which sold at Artcurial in 2007.